Cave of Horrors: Neolithic basket

-A 10,500 year old neolithic era basket was discovered in the cave.
+A 10,500 year old Neolithic era basket was discovered in the cave.
 It is made by weaving.
 The basket, described by the Israel Antiquities Authority as the world's oldest intact woven basket, was preserved due to the desert's arid climate.
-It could hold around 90-100 liters and dates to the Pre-pottery Neolithic period, predating the Dead Sea scrolls found.
+It could hold around 90-100 liters and dates to the Pre-Pottery Neolithic period, predating the Dead Sea Scrolls by over eight millennia.